 Concerned about the tax ramifications and financial costs of divorce?
 Contact the Law Office of Bryan Fagan

 If you have any questions about the materials shared with you in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations are a great opportunity for you to learn more about the world of Texas family law as well as about how your family circumstances may be impacted by the filing of a divorce or child custody case.
+These consultations are a great opportunity for you to learn more about the world of Texas family law and how your family circumstances may be impacted by the filing of a divorce or child custody case.